to get to that place

 “Yeah, so that’s how it’s done.
 But I don’t know how it’s done.
 If you know what I mean.”

-“That is a question for the ages.
-Until I figure that out, the killings are going to continue.
+“Makes sense.
+But how do I tell Chuck?
+And how do we stop it?
 I can’t go to Chuck with my findings without proof and a solution.
 Even then, I don’t know if he’ll believe me.